EnggQasim/Sagemaker/README.md

 ## Foreword
 1)  This domain evolves: algorithms, infrastructure, frameworks, best practices, experiment with a technique,shipping actual models to actual customers in production.
-Add debugging, scaling and monitoring to the list
+Add debugging, scaling and monitoring to the list.
+2) Up-to-date and having the right set of tools, handling speed efficiently
+3) Streamline yourexperimentation's pipelines, shorten the time from development to production, scale projects removing all the hassle of infrastructure maintenance, setup and updates
+4) AWS storage solutions, Jupyter notebook, automated labelling, automated model debugging, hyper-parameter tuning and experiment handling
+  *.
+Deployment stage
+    *.
+Off-the-shelf Docker images, A/B testing, canary deployments capabilities, features' distribution shifts tracking

+Francesco Pochetti,
+Senior Data Scientist at Mash & AWS ML Hero

 ## About Authour (Julien Simon)
 1) He learned first programming language 40 years ago.
 BASIC programming book for the Commodore VIC-20.